Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 ## Introduction

-This sample shows how to capture NServiceBus OpenTelemtry traces and export them to Application Insights in Azure.
+This sample shows how to capture NServiceBus OpenTelemetry traces and export them to Application Insights in Azure.

 ## Prerequisites